-In the following circumstances pupil allocation will be manged differently to that of a standard transfer request:
+In the following circumstances pupil allocation will be managed differently to that of a standard transfer request:

-□ Complex Admissions - an admission is considered to be complex, if the needs of the pupil fall outside of the standard admissions process and the hard to place process (please see below).
-In this case a working group co-ordinated by the Admissions Officer, will be convened in order to address the complex nature of the placement, ensuring that all of the pupils needs can be addressed within an appropriate education setting.

-□ Hard to place pupils - pupils who are considered as hard to place will be those who fall under one of the following categories:
+- Complex Admissions an admission is considered to be complex, if the needs of the pupil fall outside of the standard admission and hard to place procedures (detailed below).
+In this case a working group coordinated by the Admissions Officer, will be convened in order to address the complex nature of the placement, ensuring that all of the pupils needs can be addressed within an appropriate education setting. - Hard to place pupils- applicants who are considered hard to place, fall into one or more of the categories presented below.
+The 14 categories cover circumstances and/or needs which would deem or contribute to a learner being considered as hard to place:

-o Children who were permanently excluded from their last maintained school placement and are able / ready to integrate to an alternative school;

-o Children returning from the criminal justice system (secure estate);

-o Child victims of serious crimes (child cruelty, kidnapping, sexual or violent crime, FGM);

-o Children who are LAC;

-o Children who have been out of education for longer than two months;

-o Children with below 50% attendance;

-o Children with disabilities or medical conditions which have already impacted on their attendance or participation at school;

-o Children of carers, Gypsies, Roma, Travellers, children whose parents offend, asylum seekers and refugees who have been in the UK less than two years and need a supported entry to school;

-o Homeless children who have been placed in temporary housing;

-o Children who are in a refuge due to domestic violence; 7

-o Children of UK service personnel where a change of location ordered by the service leads to a need for a change of school and will have experienced multiple moves;

-o Children who have received 10 days exclusions in the last twelve months; and/or, o Children on the child protection register.
+- Children who were permanently excluded from their last maintained school placement and are able / ready to integrate to an alternative school: - Children returning from the criminal justice system (secure estate); - Child victims of serious crimes (child cruelty, kidnapping, sexual or violent crime, FGM); - Children who are CLA; - Children who have been out of education for longer than two months; - o Children with below 50% attendance; - Children with disabilities or medical conditions which have already impacted on their attendance or participation at school; - Children of carers, Gypsies, Roma, Travellers, children whose parents offend, asylum seekers and refugees who have been in the UK less than two years and need a supported entry to school; - Homeless children who have been placed in temporary housing; - Children who are in a refuge due to domestic violence; - Children of UK service personnel where a change of location ordered by the service leads to a need for a change of school and will have experienced multiple moves; - Children who have received 10 day exclusions in the last twelve months; and/or, - Children on the child protection register.